zilizii/RTC_MS/README.md

 ### UART Commands

-S+epoch set the epoch of the RTC module.
-For ex.: https://www.epochconverter.com/ can be used.
+`SE+epoch` set the UTC epoch of the RTC module.
+For ex.: [epochconverter](https://www.epochconverter.com/) can be used.
 Check the time zone as well.
+example : SE1672944185

+`GE` read back the UTC epoch time.
+example : GE

+`ST+TimeZone` set timezone and adjust the time as well.
+example : ST1

+`GT` give back the Time Zone setting.
+example : GT

+`SL+epoch` set the local epoch - no Time Zone correction.
+example : SL1672944185

+`GL` give back the local epoch.
+example : GL

 ## Example Output

 ```
 app_main starting